 Actually, Lord Yama came up in the form of a snake.
 Since a snake’s eyesight is not very strong, the lighted lamps and the dazzling jewelries further posed a hindrance to him.
 Finally, the wife was able to keep his husband awake throughout night.

 Dhanteras is the day, when the incarnations of Laxmi comes to earth in a prosperous attire.
-Be it the form of gold, silver, or utensils, Goddess Lakshmi is all set to bless you with a prosperous well being on the occasion of Dhan Teras in 2015.
+Be it the form of gold, silver, or utensils, Goddess Lakshmi is all set to bless you with a prosperous well being on the occasion of Dhanteras.

-So, adorn yourselves to welcome Laxmi Devi on Dhanteras in 2015.
-This Dhan Teras in 2015, enjoy the moments by having family get-togethers.
-You can also send Dhanteras SMS to your close friends and relatives in 2015.
+So, adorn yourselves to welcome Laxmi Devi on Dhanteras.
+This Dhanteras, enjoy the moments by having family get-togethers.
+You can also send Dhanteras SMS to your close friends and relatives.
 It’s the time to adorn yourselves to inaugurate the festival of Diwali with Dhanteras.
-Let this Dhan Teras fetch you warm moments this time.
+Let this Dhanteras fetch you warm moments this time.

-But, do not forget to honor the lord of wealth, Kuber this Dhanteras in 2015.
-Lord Kuber is considered to be the treasurer of wealth, and he will again secure your wealth in 2015.
-To invoke the divine blessings of the Lakshmi and Kuber, be prepared with a devoted heart on Dhanteras in 2015.
+But, do not forget to honor the lord of wealth, Kuber this Dhanteras.
+Lord Kuber is considered to be the treasurer of wealth, and he will again secure your wealth.
+To invoke the divine blessings of the Goddess Lakshmi and Lord Kuber, be prepared with a devoted heart on Dhanteras.